Superme2018/noughts-and-crosses/README.md

 <p>

-Use, composer require superme2018/noughts-and-crosses to add to yur project.
+Use, <strong>composer require superme2018/noughts-and-crosses</strong> to add to your project.

 </p>